23-year-old Kan. man lost $600 in utility company scam - NewsBreak

 SHAWNEE COUNTY—Law enforcement authorities investigating an attempted ATM theft have made one arrest.
 Just after 5a.m.
 Thursday, the Shawnee County Emergency Communications Center received a burglary alarm at a bank in the 1700 block of North Washington Street in Auburn, Kansas, according to Deputy Abigail Christian.
 Deputies learned there...

-A pursuit through the northern part of the city ended early this morning when a Salina Police Department K-9 caught up with the driver who was then fleeing on foot.
-The incident began at approximately 2 a.m.
-Thursday when an officer noticed that a 2000 Cadillac without a license plate light failed to use a turn signal in the 700 block of N. 12th Street, Salina Police Captain Paul Forrester said this morning.
-Before the officer could initiate a stop, the car accelerated away from the scene and the officer began a pursuit of the car through parts of north Salina.
+A pursuit through the northern part of Salina ended early Thursday when a Salina Police Department K-9 caught up with the driver who fled a traffic stop on foot.
+Just after 2 a.m.
+Thursday an officer noticed that a 2000 Cadillac without a license plate light failed to use a turn signal in the 700 block of N. 12th Street, according to Salina Police Captain Paul Forrester.

 U.S. Marshals capture Kan. man wanted for rape, armed robbery